Jumps in speeds of hereditary properties in finite relational languages: A dividing line: mutual algebraicity

 \end{enumerate}} \end{Lemma}

-\bp First, assume $\calM$ is mutually algebraic.
-By Proposition~4.1 of \cite{Laskowski2009}, every atomic formula is equivalent to a boolean combination of {\bf quantifier-free} mutually algebraic formulas.
-As there are only finitely many atomic $R\in\calL$, we obtain a large enough finite $\Delta$ and a uniform finite $k$.
-Conversely, let $MA^*(\calM)$ denote the set of formulas $\theta(\xbar,\abar)$, where $\abar$ is from $\calM$, that are equivalent to boolean combinations of mutually algebraic formulas.
-By assumption, every atomic $R\in\calL$ is in $MA^*(\calM)$.
-As $MA^*(\calM)$ is clearly closed under boolean combinations and is closed under existential quantification by Proposition~2.7 of \cite{laskowski2013}, it follows that $\calM$ is mutually algebraic.
+\begin{proof} First, assume $\calM$ is mutually algebraic.
+By Proposition~4.1 of \cite{Laskowski2009}, every relation is equivalent in $\calM$ to a boolean combination of {\bf quantifier-free} mutually algebraic formulas.
+As there are only finitely many relations in $\calL$, we can choose a finite set $\Delta$ of quantifier-free formulas, and a uniform finite $k$, so that each relation of $\calL$ is equivalent in $\calM$ to a boolean combination of elements of $\Delta$, and such that every element of $\Delta$ is $k$-mutually algebraic in $\calM$.

-Observe that every totally bounded $\calL$-structure is automatically mutually algebraic (just take $\Delta$ in Lemma~\ref{4.3} to be the set of all atomic formulas).
-Thus mutual algebricity can be thought of as a weakening of total-bounded-ness.
+Conversely, suppose there exist $s,k\in \mathbb{N}$, $\abar\in M^s$, and $\Delta(\xbar;\ybar)$, a set of quantifier-free $\calL$-formulas with $|\ybar|=s$, such that (1) and (2) hold.
+Let $MA^*(\calM)$ denote the set of all formulas $\theta(\xbar;\bbar)$ with the property that $\theta(\xbar;\bbar)$ is equivalent in $\calM$ to a boolean combination of mutually algebraic formulas.
+By assumption, every relation of $\calL$ is in $MA^*(\calM)$.
+Clearly $MA^*(\calM)$ is closed under substituting constants for variables, and under taking boolean combinations.
+It is closed under existential quantification by Proposition~2.7 of \cite{laskowski2013}.
+It follows that $\calM$ is mutually algebraic. \end{proof}